What You Need to Know About Win-Win Negotiations

 Win-win negotiations are when both parties leave feeling like they have won.
 More so, both parties can walk away feeling like they can achieve their goals.

-Win-win negotiations focus on integrative or value-creative bargaining processes and techniques.
-Rather than the traditional haggling or distributive bargaining process that most people use.
+Win-win negotiations focus on integrative or value-creative bargaining processes and techniques rather than most people’s traditional haggling or distributive bargaining process.

 Win-win negotiations use an integrative or value-creative bargaining process.
-This process helps each party learns what the other wants.
-Overall making it easier to work within those confines or restrictions.
-As such ensuring, both parties walk away satisfied and happy.
+This process helps each party learn what the other wants, making working within those confines or restrictions easier.
+As such, both parties walk away satisfied and happy.

 Why Win-Win Negotiations are good for business

 Win-win negotiations are good for your business for several reasons.
-First, when a customer walks away happy and feels like they got what they wanted out of the negotiation process, they’re likely to do future business with you.
+First, when a customer walks away happy and feel like they got what they wanted from the negotiation process, they will likely do future business with you.
 This can increase your repeat or returning business.
 Many studies have shown it is cheaper to obtain repeat business than it is to gain a new client.

 They’re also good for business because customer reviews and word of mouth can help you gain new clients.
-When people like your business, they’ll go online and tell their friends and family about your business.
-This can further increase your business without you having to do any type of advertising.
+When people like your business, they’ll go online and tell their friends and family about it.
+This can further increase your business without you having to do any advertising.

 Also read: